joesanchezjr/joesanchezjr/README.md

 # Software Engineer, Frontend 🌐

-> Curious and creative developer with seven years of experience in crafting experiences for the web and two years for mobile.
-Dedicated to making the internet a more beautiful and accessible space.
-Seeking to work with a team of good people making interesting things.
-Front-end proficiency, with full-stack capabilities.
+> Curious and creative developer with over eight years of experience in crafting experiences for the web.
+>
+> Helping build a better internet. ☁️

 **These are the tools that I use to build cool things**